hermeneuticlens/hermeneuticlens-wiki/cv.md

 * 2010–2014, B.S. in Physics/Computer Science, University of Southern California.

 ## Positions
-* Teaching Assistant for a semester-long course “Judaism and Christianity in Dialogue” by Ruth Langer at Boston College (once in Fall 2019 and once in Spring 2020).
+* Teaching Assistant for semester-long course “Judaism and Christianity in Dialogue” by Ruth Langer at Boston College (Fall 2019 and Spring 2020).

-* Teaching Assistant for a year-long course “Religious Quest: Comparative Perspective (Christianity and Hinduism)” by Catherine Cornille at Boston College (Fall 2018–Spring 2019).
+* Teaching Assistant for year-long course “Religious Quest: Comparative Perspective (Christianity and Hinduism)” by Catherine Cornille at Boston College (Fall 2018–Spring 2019).

 ## Publications
 * “Resurrection and Death: From Rabbinic Understandings to the Theology of Edward Schillebeeckx.”
 Lumen et Vita: the Graduate Academic Journal of the Boston College School of Theology and Ministry 7.2 (2017).